-Like many of you, I decided I wanted to read more in 2018 so I made a reading list.
+Like many of you, I decided to make a 2018 reading list.
 I read a ton online, but books are totally different.
 I’m not a fast reader either so one or two books a month is ambitious for me.
 And on top of THAT, I book-hop.

 So yeah, the whole reading thing doesn’t really come naturally to me.
 That said, I’ve got my Kindle fired up, a couple of Audiobooks on tap and even a paperback or two.
-2018, it’s time to read.
+I’m coming for you, 2018 reading list.
 Here are a few of the books on my list, followed by my affiliate links which means I earn money on purchases made.

 Book to Movie Picks

 In January, I read Ready Player One, which is not a new book but it’s hyped right now because of the Steven Spielberg adaptation hitting theaters in March.
 I loved this book!
 Not only was my 80s inner child grinning from ear to ear, it was just a nice fun ride of a book and not too thinky, which was exactly what I needed.

 I bought my copy of A Wrinkle in Time over a year ago but I still need to read it before the movie comes out.
 I know it’s a classic for most people but I don’t think I ever read it as a kid and if I did, I obviously need a refresher.
 There’s also a movie tie-in version but I’m sure the one I have is fine.

 Wonder the book and movie has already been everywhere and both me and Oscar read it last year.
 I also grabbed this picture book, We’re All Wonders for Calvin at Christmas and I just love the messaging.
 We still need to see the movie though!
 But that’s for another post.

 While we haven’t read the book yet, we did see The House with a Clock in its Walls movie.
 Check out our thoughts!